robweber/mario-kart-tournament/README.md

 ## Tournament Setup

-To start the tournament the Race Administrator can set the Mario Kart version to be played on the admin page at `/admin`.
+To setup the tournament the Race Administrator can set the Mario Kart version to be played on the admin page at `http://server_ip:5000/admin`.
 Once this is set drivers can be added on the main page.
+Once the tournament is started drivers can no longer be added so only use this once you are ready to race.

 ### Adding a Drivers